Intercom names new CEO as it gains Facebook and Amazon as clients

 Irish-founded tech company Intercom has announced a new chief executive as it edges nearer to an initial public offering.

-The company said Eoghan McCabe is to become chairman and will be succeeded by chief operating officer Karen Peacock, who joined the company in 2017.
-The news comes as Intercom also announced some recent big client wins, including Facebook and Amazon.
+The company said Karen Peacock will succeed co-founder Eoghan McCabe, who is to become chairman.

+The news comes as Intercom announced some recent big client wins, including Facebook and Amazon.

 “Karen is one of the strongest and most brilliant leaders in software...and she is a really unique operator,” said Mr McCabe.
 “CEOs must operate at tremendous scale, but she also has a background in mathematics and started out engineering software before climbing up the ranks in business.
 You don’t get a lot of great business leaders who are also nerds and product people.”